smart-facility/cognicity-reports-powertrack/README.md

 * en - English

 ##### Messages
+Messages can be at most 109 characters long if addTimestamp is enabled, or 123 characters long if addTimestamp is disabled.
 * invite_text - Text for confirmation request tweets
 * askforgeo_text - Text for geolocation reminders
 * thanks_text - Thank-you message for confirmed tweet